 For those continuing on to the Hong Kong Art Week, transfer to Beijing airport for an early afternoon flight to Hong Kong, arriving in the late afternoon.

-For those returning home, transfer to Beijing airport for flights to Australia or New Zealand via Hong Kong, departing in the early evening.
+For those returning home, transfer to Beijing Airport for Cathay Pacific flights to Australia via Hong Kong.
+Arrival next morning.
+(Flights included in tour price.)

 *Single travellers may request to share.